CapsCollective/siege-engine/README.md

      │          ├─[render] <- an example app demonstrating the renderer │
-     ├─[make] <- additional Make file utilities for the build system ├─[scripts] <- additional scripts for the build system and user convenience ├─[tests] <- a unit test app covering all of the engine's libraries ├─[vendor] <- all third-party libraries used by the project
+     ├─[make] <- additional Make file utilities for the build system ├─[packer] <- an asset packing app for bundling game assets in a pack file on build ├─[scripts] <- additional scripts for the build system and user convenience ├─[tests] <- a unit test app covering all of the engine's libraries ├─[vendor] <- all third-party libraries used by the project